swiftingio/swiftingio.github.io/_posts/2023-01-06-Algorithms-Graphs-BFS-DFS.md

 <img src="https://raw.githubusercontent.com/swiftingio/blog/%2357-Algorithms-DFS-BFS/Graph.svg " width="643">
 </p>

 ### Graph representation

 Typically we represent a graph by adjacency list (is the most popular option).
 Every node has a list pointing to another nodes to which has a connection.
-For an implementation point of view can use for that a dicionary.
+For an implementation point of view we can use for that a dicionary.

-So for example to represent such a graph (which I showed on the image above) we can construct a adjacancy list like:
+For example, we can construct a adjacancy list like this:

 ```swift
 var adjList: [Int: [Int]] = [:]